xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ If I make a stake now when will I recieve rewards?
+## ◽️ If I make a stake now when will I receive rewards?
   - When you stake XNF tokens, you will receive rewards at the end of the same cycle in which you make the stake.
 These rewards comprise native chain tokens generated from both swap fees and burn fees collected during the cycle, as well as the yield generated from the rehypothecation of YSL.IO AlphaVault and MetaVault assets.
 Throughout the cycle, these rewards accumulate in a reward pool, and the protocol distributes the entire reward pool of native chain tokens among XNF stakers at the end of the cycle, ensuring a fair and transparent allocation.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)